samdengler/aws-serverless-workshops/DevOps/3_XRay/README.md

    ![Slow X-Ray trace](images/xray-trace-slow.png)

 1. On the **Trace Detail** page, note the **Timeline** of HTTP calls, originating with the API Gateway, but extending to other distributed systems traced by X-Ray.
 The subsegment in the **Trace Detail** labeled **Return From Stable** has a long timeline indicating a 5 second execution time.
-Since the developer used subsegments and labeled them, we can quickly finding the part of the code that is causing the delay.
+Since the developer used subsegments and labeled them, we can quickly find the part of the code that is causing the delay.

    ![Trace Detail](images/xray-trace-delay.png)